ibm-cloud-docs/EventStreams/getting_started_cli.md

 ## Step 3.
 Create an {{site.data.keyword.messagehub}} instance
 {: #step3_es_instance}

-Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} using the Lite, Standard, or Enterprise plans.
+Create an {{site.data.keyword.messagehub}} instance on {{site.data.keyword.Bluemix_notm}} by using the Lite, Standard, or Enterprise plans.
 (The Classic plan does not support the CLI.) <br/>
 Select one of the following methods:

 * To create an instance from the {{site.data.keyword.Bluemix_notm}} console, go to the {{site.data.keyword.messagehub}} entry in the [catalog ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://cloud.ibm.com/catalog/event-streams){:new_window}.

-* To create an instance from the CLI on the Enterprise plan, run a command like the following:
+* To create an instance from the CLI on the Enterprise plan, run the following command:
   ```
   ibmcloud resource service-instance-create <INSTANCE_NAME> messagehub enterprise <REGION>
   ```